Pacific Rim (video game)

-Pacific Rim was a 2013 fighting game developed by Yuke's and published by Warner Bros.
-Interactive Entertainment for Xbox 360 via Xbox Live Arcade and PlayStation 3 via PlayStation Network based on the 2013 film of the same name.
+Pacific Rim was a 2013 fighting game developed and published by Yuke's for Xbox 360 via Xbox Live Arcade and PlayStation 3 via PlayStation Network based on the 2013 film of the same name.
 The game was delisted from both digital stores and platforms in 2016.

+The game was first announced by the Australian Classification Board.
+A NeoGAF user posted several screenshots from the game, showing the monsters and robots of the movie battling in a number of environments.

 Gameplay

 In single-player mode, the player engages in several one-on-one melee battles to earn achievement points and upgrades for their characters.
 Jaegers have two health bars (as they require two pilots) while Kaijus have one.
-Each character has its own set of special attacks.
-For example, Gipsy Danger can fire its plasma cannon or use its chain swords, while Leatherback can disrupt a Jaeger's mobility by firing an electromagnetic pulse.

-Announcement

-The game was first announced by the Australian Classification Board.
-A NeoGAF user posted several screenshots from the game, showing the monsters and robots of the movie battling in a number of environments.
-On July 7, 2013, a teaser trailer was released.

 Reception

 The game was met with mixed to negative reviews.
 It has a Metacritic score of 39 out of 100, based on 14 reviews.
 Jake Magee of IGN gave it a mediocre rating of 5.3, calling it "a flimsy movie tie-in that chooses to concentrate on repetitive and nonsensical story missions."
 Ben Rayner of Xboxer360 gave it a score of 60 out of 100, calling it "a 'freemium' game disguised as an XBLA game."